-In 2017 the Myanmar military launched a ferocious crackdown against its Rohingya Muslim population, leading about 740,000 to flee into neighbouring Bangladesh.
+The Myanmar military launched a ferocious crackdown against the country's Rohingya Muslim population in 2017, driving around 740,000 into neighbouring Bangladesh.

 The army retaliates with operations in Rohingya villages ostensibly to flush out insurgents.

 It says it killed 400 rebels but opponents say most of the dead were civilians.

 The United Nations says at least 1,000 people lost their lives in the first two weeks of the military operations.

 By 5 September more than 120,000 Rohingya have fled into Bangladesh, overwhelming its ill-equipped refugee camps.

 There are already at least 200,000 Rohingya in Bangladesh from previous waves of violence.

 International anger mounts against Myanmar.
 Soldiers are accused of razing Rohingya homes and some world leaders allege "ethnic cleansing".